 Environmental Justice Council Special Meetings on the Climate Commitment Act

-The Environmental Justice Council (Council) is convening two special meetings on the Council’s role in the Climate Commitment Act.
+The Environmental Justice Council (Council) convened two special meetings on the Council’s role in the Climate Commitment Act.
 The meetings are:

 - Friday, May 13, 3:30pm-6:00pm

 - Monday, May 16, 8:00am-10:30am

 We would like to invite you to attend these public meetings.
 The meetings will be on Zoom.
 You can find information about the Council and the link to the Zoom webinar online.
 The agenda for these meetings will be available here by Thursday May 12th at 3:30pm.
 Both meetings will include the same agenda items and presentations.
 The Council is holding two meetings on the same content to increase the number of Council and community members who can attend.

 Both meetings will have time for you to share your environmental justice concerns and ideas.
 You can sign-up to provide comments by emailing firstname.lastname@example.org.
 You can also email your comments to email@example.com to have them included in the meeting materials.